Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Introduction

-In this paper we study the dualizability of the 1-morphism induced by the inclusion of the unit $\eta: Vect_k \to \VV$.
-The braided monoidal functor $\eta$ induces a $Vect_k$-$\VV$-central algebra $\AA_\eta$ which is $\VV$ as a tensor category with bimodule structure induced by $\eta$.
-When it is dualizable (in Lurie's or in \cite{JFS}'s sense), it induces a relative TQFT (in Lurie's or in \cite{JFS}'s sense) to the one of $\VV$.
-We call a morphism dualizable if it induces a relative TQFT in the sense of Lurie (namely if it lies in a subcategory with duals), and oplax- (rep. lax-) dualizable if it induces a relative TQFT in the sense of \cite{JFS}.
-It is already known that the 1-morphism $\AA_\eta$ is always 1-dualizable, by \cite{GS}, 2-dualizable as soon as $\VV$ is cp-rigid, and 3-dualizable as soon as $\VV$ is fusion, by \cite{BJS}.
+In this paper we study the dualizability of the 1-morphism induced by the inclusion of the unit $\eta: \Vect_\FK \to \VV$.
+The braided monoidal functor $\eta$ induces a $\Vect_\FK$-$\VV$-central algebra $\AA_\eta$ which is $\VV$ as a tensor category with bimodule structure induced by $\eta$.
+When it is oplax-dualizable, it induces a relative TQFT to the one of $\VV$.
+There is a stronger notion of dualizability for a 1-morphism needed to induced a domain wall in the sense of Lurie.
+It is already known that the 1-morphism $\AA_\eta$ is always 1-dualizable in the strong sense, by \cite{GS}, 2-dualizable as soon as $\VV$ is cp-rigid, and 3-dualizable as soon as $\VV$ is fusion, by \cite{BJS}.

 We show that fusion is a criterion for 3-dualizability, but not for 3-oplax-dualizability, emphasizing the difference between these notions.
 We study oplax-dualizability in detail, including the non-semisimple cases.
 It is expected that the induced oplax-twisted theory corresponds to the Witten--Reshetikhin--Turaev TQFT seen as relative to the Crane--Yetter 4-TQFT in Walker's \cite{WalkerNotes} and Freed--Teleman's \cite{FreedSlides} picture.

 In the modular non-semisimple case, we will show that $\AA_\eta$ is \emph{not} 3-oplax-dualizable.
 We can only hope for a partial dualizability, and a partially defined TQFT.
 It turns out that Lurie's sketch of proof of the cobordism hypothesis is building a TQFT inductively from the dualizability data of the value on the point, and if this object is not fully dualizable, this process will simply stop partway through.
-Note again related ongoing work of Reutter--Walker.
+Note again related ongoing work of Reutter--Walker and Schommer-Pries.
 In our case this process will stop before the very last step, and we obtain a theory defined on cobordisms with outgoing boundary in every connected component, which we call a non-compact TQFT, see Section \ref{subsectNonCompact}.
-We say that a morphism is non-compact-dualizable when it satisfies the conditions to induce a non-compact TQFT under this construction.